varunhkulkarni/embl/README.md

   mvn clean install
   ```

-  If the you are running docker for the first time then :
+  If you are running docker for the first time then :

   ```sh
   Open the docker setting